maemo-leste/maemo-leste.github.io/content/maemo-leste-telepathy-2024-august.rst

 Mapphones
 ---------

-Most of the improvments to the mapphones have been in the form of making the audio calls work better and fixing the graphical glitches as well as by adding new mapphone devices.
+Most of the improvements to the mapphones have been in the form of making the audio calls work better and fixing the graphical glitches as well as by adding new mapphone devices.
 One other change however is fixing the 'hidden caller id' feature being inverted (so when one would request to be hidden it wouldn't be,